alvachien/achihui/src/design.md

 The buffer can be bypassed if you refresh the list manually via the 'refresh' button.

+## Use webpack instead of ng
+The following commands shall be used directly:
+   - "npm run build" to build.
+   - "npm test" to run unit tests.
+   - "npm start" to serve the app using webpack-dev-server.
+   - "npm run e2e" to run protractor.

 ## Authority control

 Authority control applys to all objects.